h3l333/Jeremys-CCNA-Course/day_11_routing.md

 Al ejecutarlo, podemos ver "the codes legend", sección que ofrece un listado de los distintos protocolos que los routers pueden usar para aprenderse rutas
 \
 Hoy veremos L (local) y C (connected).
-La distinción es relevante ya que los routers la usan para construir sus "routing tables"
+The difference between local IP addresses and connected IP addresses matters because that distinction marks a difference in how packets are routed and sent.\
+*NOTE:* Nodes generally know only their immediate neighbors (next hops) and destination prefixes, not the full topology or the other networks a neighbor is connected to.\
 \
 Las direcciones locales no se aprenden a través de procesos de enrutamiento, sino que las direcciones de las interfaces locales son propias del router en sí
 \